campe0n/passwordManager/README.md

 ```
 Now, the server will be up and running

-**Note :- You have to configure all the environment variables by creating a config.env file in root server folder.
+**Note :- You have to configure all the environment variables by creating a .env file in root server folder.

 Structure of the .env file